Morning mist lingers on a vineyard near Forestville

 With 120-plus performing arts companies, more than 30 performing arts venues, 80 museums and galleries, and more than 27,000 artists of every discipline, there’s plenty of arts and culture to explore.

-Catch a live performance at a local pub or one of the area’s top venues: The world-renowned concert hall at Green Music Center on the Sonoma State University campus; headliners’ favourite North Bay venue, Wells Fargo Center for the Arts; and the Transcendence Theatre Company’s award-winning Broadway Under the Stars at Jack London State Park.
+Catch a live performance at a local pub or one of the area’s top venues, including: the world-renowned concert hall at Green Music Center on the Sonoma State University campus; headliners’ favorite North Bay venue, Wells Fargo Center for the Arts; and the Transcendence Theatre Company’s award-winning Broadway Under the Stars at Jack London State Park.

 Only in Sonoma

 The Charles M. Schulz Museum celebrates all things Charlie Brown and the Peanuts gang.
-Visit now to learn more about this amazing artist and storyteller.
-A new "Peanuts" movie premiered in 2015.
+Visit to learn more about the amazing artist and storyteller in this comprehensive facility.

-Safari West is an African-style adventure in the heart of Sonoma Wine Country.
+Safari West is an African-style adventure in the heart of wine country.
 Explore the Sonoma Serengeti alongside romping herds of exotic wildlife or relax in a luxury safari tent under the gaze of a graceful giraffe.